 What Your Stool Says About Your Health

-However, as fascinating as it sounds, there are still some limitations when it comes to these types of at-home tests, according to Emanuelle Bellaguarda, MD, a gastroenterologist at Northwestern Medicine Digestive Health Center.
+At-home tests available for purchase from many online retailers may help identify infection, poor nutrient absorption and gut bacteria.
+However, their usefulness is limited, according to Emanuelle A. Bellaguarda, MD, a gastroenterologist at Northwestern Medicine Digestive Health Center.
 “Despite increased public interest in using commercially available tests to learn more about the gut microbiome, the clinical utility of these tests is still debatable, and they are not routinely recommended in clinical practice,” she says.